ssm/ssm-nifi/README.md

 ### What nifi affects

-This module will download the Apache NiFi tarball to `/var/tmp/`, and will require about 1.5 GiB.
+This module will download the Apache NiFi tarball to `/var/tmp/`.
 Please make sure you have space for this file.

-The tarball will be unpacked to `/opt/nifi`, where it will require about the same space.
+The tarball will be unpacked to `/opt/nifi` by default, where it will require about the same disk space.

-The configuration will be installed in `/etc/opt/nifi`, and repositories under `/var/opt/nifi`.

 ### Setup Requirements